x70b1/telegraf-edgeos/README.md

 :heavy_check_mark: = Works for me!

-:x: = Not supported on hardware
+:x: = No hardware support for this feature :(

 :grey_question: = Unknown

-Your device is not listed with a check mark?
+Your device is not listed with a green check mark?
 Please open an issue if you have tested Telegraf on an EdgeRouter and share your findings.

 ## Setup